 Quality healthcare is more than just a popular phrase.
 As the transition to value-based care moves forward, the focus in patient care is shifting to quality and away from quantity.
 Healthcare outcomes for the patient are more important for the independent physician than the number of patients seen during the day.
 Given that quality has become such a key factor in healthcare, what exactly does it mean to provide quality care?

-In The Essential Guide to Health Care Quality, the National Committee for Quality Assurance (NCQA) lists two definitions of quality that had been published by nationally recognized agencies.
+In The Essential Guide to Health Care Quality, the National Committee for Quality Assurance (NCQA) lists two definitions of quality that have been published by nationally recognized agencies.
 The first was established by the Institute of Medicine (IOM) of the National Academy of Sciences, which defined quality health care as “safe, effective, patient-centered, timely, efficient and equitable.”
 In addition, the Agency for Healthcare Research and Quality (AHRQ) defines quality health care “as doing the right thing for the right patient, at the right time, in the right way to achieve the best possible results.”

 The Centers for Medicare & Medicaid Services (CMS) published its Quality Strategy in 2016, listing six goals in the delivery of quality healthcare: